 The diplomas awarded by the Faroese secondary schools are equivalent to those awarded in the Danish educational system.

-Diplomas from the general secondary school and diplomas after a three years´ course in technical and business schools give access to higher education.
+Diplomas from the general secondary school and diplomas after three years´ study at technical and business schools give access to higher education.

 Higher education is offered at the University of the Faroe Islands.
 The university has five faculties and offers a number of degree programmes.

 Vocational academic education is offered at the Business College.